fin-cli/fin-cli/.github/ISSUE_TEMPLATE/1-BUG_REPORT.md

 **Let us know what environment you are running this on**

 ```
-(Paste the output of "wp cli info" into this box)
+(Paste the output of "fp cli info" into this box)
 ```

 **Provide a possible solution**